 Lone Mørch is an award-winning author, photographer, speaker and producer, driven by a deep sense of freedom and social justice.
 An advocate for female sovereignty, she explores the crossroads between veils, words, art, politics, body and self.
-The founder of Lolo’s Boudoir, Lone has helped liberate hundreds of women through her transformative photography, empowerment programs and retreats.
+The founder of Lolo’s Boudoir, Lone has helped empower hundreds of women through her transformative photography, programs and retreats.

-Lone’s work has been featured in InStyle, People's Magazine, Light Journal, Cosmopolitan, San Francisco Chronicle, The Huffington Post, Professional Photographer, The Examiner, 7x7, anthologies and Danish Magazines, Newspapers and blogs.
+Lone’s work has been featured in InStyle, People, Light Journal, Cosmopolitan, San Francisco Chronicle, The Huffington Post, Professional Photographer, The Examiner, 7x7, anthologies and Danish Magazines, Newspapers and blogs.
 She's exhibited in venues and galleries in San Francisco and Switzerland.
 She splits her time between the United States and Europe.

 +45 50 31 71 05